Trysta on Earth |

 [Editor's note: it is with a sense of uneasiness and trepidation that I have allowed myself to share the story of how Trysta took me into the Hierion Domain and gave me a little tour of the workshop where she and Grean created our universe.
 I believe that Grean played a trick on Trysta by making Trysta become responsible for my ability to (partially) remember watching Grean make a Time Change.
 I think Grean knew exactly how to make me believe that time travel had once been possible without violating the ethical rules of the Huaoshy.

-Depiction of Trysta and Grean from the time
+Depiction of Trysta and Grean from the time when they worked together at Grean's workshop. |

 My appreciation for Grean's ability to manipulate the human perceptual apparatus arises from two sources: 1) Ivory Fersoni and her clone sisters, and 2) Gohrlay.
 In this chapter, I've allowed Grean to wander across the stage and begun to provide my account of how Trysta and Grean collaboratively created the universe as we know it.
 Where to next?
 I feel obligated to introduce you to Ivory and Gohrlay.]